-In accordance with clause 37 of this Agreement, the Chief Police Officer will report quarterly to the ACT Minister for Police and Emergency Services on the deployment, operational status and movement of ACT Policing employees.
+In accordance with clause 41 of this Agreement, the Chief Police Officer will report quarterly to the ACT Minister for Police and Emergency Services on the deployment, operational status and movement of ACT Policing employees.
 Reporting will include:

-- Definitions: - Designation of staff as per operational and non-operational staff; - Aggregated number of staff transfers into ACT Policing; and - Aggregated staff transfers out of ACT Policing.
+- Definitions; - Designation of staff as per operational and non-operational staff; - · Aggregated number of staff transfers into ACT Policing; and - Aggregated staff transfers out of ACT Policing.

-The Chief Police Officer will give timely advice to the ACT Minister for Police and Emergency Services on any senior AFP personnel movements or changes.
+The Chief Police Officer will give timely advice to the Police Minister on any senior AFP personnel movements or changes.
 Superintendent rank (or equivalent) and above will be reported in the quarterly reports.
 Changes to the Deputy Chief Police Officer and Director Corporate Services will be reported at the time of occurrence.